http://www.com.miami.edu/

 Minors

-The School of Communication offers minors in its ten programs of study and a general minor in Communication (COM).
+The School of Communication offers minors across all six departments and a general minor in Communication (COM).
 School of Communication students may complete a minor in a specific program of study, but are not eligible for the general minor in Communication.

 Concentrations